lundjordan/dotfiles/README.md

 brew install {package_name}
 ```

-I know some of these packages are installed by default in mac os x, but these
+I know some of these packages (vim, python, etc) are installed by default in
-packages, I find, are maintained/updated more.
+mac os x, but brew, I find, is maintained/updated better.

 NOTE: this usually all you need to do.
 If installs complain, you may need to
 run things like 'brew link' to set up links to '/usr/local/bin'.
 Fear not,